 Support of the HDF5 format is enabled if the h5py package is installed.
-Serialization and descrialization with the HDF5 format are almost identical to those with the NPZ format; just replace $save_npz()$ and $load_npz()$ by $save_hdf5()$ and $load_hdf5()$, respectively.
+Serialization and descrialization with the HDF5 format are almost identical to those with the NPZ format; just replace save_npz() and load_npz() by save_hdf5() and load_hdf5(), respectively.

-2.1.8 Example: Multi-layer Perceptron on MNIST
+2.1.7 Example: Multi-layer Perceptron on MNIST

 Now you can solve a multiclass classification task using a multi-layer perceptron.
-We use hand-written digits dataset called MNIST, which is one of the long-standing defacto "hello world" of machine learning.
+Here we use hand-written digits dataset called MNIST, which is one of the long-standing defacto "hello world" of machine learning.
 This MNIST example is also found in examples/mnist directory of the official repository.
-We show how to use Trainer to construct and run the training loop in this section.